FINkit/development-environment/README.md

 # development-environment
 A vagrant provisioned development environment using the [development-environment-base](https://github.com/FINkit/development-environment-base) box.

+This will install:
+- Intellij Community Edition
+- STS
+- Eclipse
+- Maven
+- Cloud Foundry CLI
+- BOSH 2.0 CLI
+- and a number of other supporting development tools.

+For full details of the tooling and versions provided with this environment please refer to https://github.com/FINkit/development-environment-base/blob/master/ansible/main.yml

 ## Prerequisites
 ### Hardware
 * 8GB RAM (16GB is recommended)